 Draft Legal Text

 Legal Text changes details will be drawn up during the Workgroup process.
 The draft Legal Text is enclosed with this Proposal which can be found in Annex 01, showing the deletion in tracked-change format in accordance with the governance process described in Appendix J (Governance Framework).
-The add in of the clause 5.11.3 to be included in the legal text as per the following wording:
+The add in of the clause 5.11.3 is included in the proposed legal text as per the following wording:

 5.11.3 “only if identified by a robust assessment process that is approved by the Authority, and only for the background conditions and duration identified by such process, for specific secured events which if secured would have an impact on a transmission licensee’s ability to complete their planned construction works or on the operational costs arising from these works that is significantly disproportionate to the risks arising from not securing them over a specific period of time.”